Page Content

 Rotation schedule

-The clinical year consists of six sequential eight- to nine-week rotations.
-Rotations are designed to provide a condensed experience and advanced training of complex facets of procedures, pathologies, and case management including open and advanced robotic reconstruction of male urethral stricture disease, genitourinary fistula, ureteral obstruction from stricture disease or trauma, male stress urinary incontinence, and erectile dysfunction after treatment of prostate cancer, and ureteral stricture disease.
-Also, you gain experience and competency in the surgical management of patients with neurogenic bladder, spinal cord injury, and gender-affirming surgery.
+Utilizing a 1:1 mentorship model, the clinical year consists of six sequential 8- to 9-week rotations with three GURS trained faculty members.
+Rotations provide a comprehensive experience, and advanced training, in complex facets of procedures, pathologies, and case management.
+Experience includes both complex open surgery and advanced robotic reconstruction.
+Fellows will treat a high volume of male urethral stricture disease (using open, robotic, and endoscopic approaches), genitourinary fistula, ureteral stricture disease, and male stress urinary incontinence.
+The program provides in-depth exposure and training involving the complexities of multi-disciplinary genitourinary reconstruction and cancer survivorship.
+The fellow gains experience and competency in the surgical management of patients with neurogenic bladder, acquired buried penis, and gender affirming surgery.

 Didactic training

-Participate in weekly imaging and pathology case conference with urology faculty, residents, and fellows, as well as a weekly topic-oriented journal club when reconstructive topics are discussed.
-Additionally, you participate in a monthly Trauma and Genitourinary Reconstruction Journal Club conference and meet bimonthly with the trauma and reconstructive faculty to present and discuss unusual, complex, and challenging cases.
+The fellow participates in weekly imaging and pathology case conferences, dedicated biweekly reconstructive urology indications conferences, as well as monthly reconstructive urology Journal Club.
+The fellow also meets bimonthly with the trauma and reconstructive faculty to present and discuss unusual, complex, and challenging cases.
 Simulation exercise programs using a state-of-the-art robotic console, simulation facilities, and courses designed to practice and hone microsurgery skills are available.

 Research expectations